 A popular theory is that crop circles are made by alien visitors.
 Sometimes the circle is thought to be caused by the alien ship landing.
 Some of the more complicated crop circle formations could, it has been suggested, be aliens trying to communicate with us.

 A technological explanation proposed for the circle phenomenon is that it is the side effect of some weapon being tested.
-One suggestion is that is could be some type of satellite mounted weapon, possibly a microwave beam.
+One suggestion is that is could be some form of satellite mounted weapon, possibly a microwave beam.
 Such ideas lead naturally into the realms of conspiracy theory

-A rare natural occurence could possibly be the cause of some circles.
+Some form of rare natural occurence could possibly be the cause of some circles.
 One suggestion is that the flattened fields could be the result of ball lightning.